 TARGET AUDIENCE: This course is for those interested in learning the fundamentals of compiling international accounts that cover balance of payments and international investment position (IIP) statistics according to the internationally accepted standards.
-It is a basic-level course laying the foundation for the face-to-face intermediate balance of payments and IIP statistics course.
-It is open to those who compile, or plan to compile, balance of payments and IIP statistics and IIP
+It is a basic-level course laying the foundation for the intermediate balance of payments and IIP statistics course.
+It is open to those who compile, or plan to compile, balance of payments and IIP statistics and to the general public.